Viola, Violet, Pansy

 Violas and pansies take sun or partial shade; violets grow in part or full shade (except as noted), but most are natives of deciduous forests and bloom best with at least some sun during the flowering season.

-To 1–4 in. high; eventually covers several feet, spreading by runners at slow to moderate rate.
+From Australia.
+Grows to 1–4 in. high; eventually covers several feet, spreading by runners at a slow to moderate rate.
 Kidney-shaped leaves to 1/2 in. long.
 Nearly spurless, 1/4–3/4-in. flowers—broader than high and rather flat—in summer.
-They come in violet, blue, or white; commonly seen form is white with heavy blue-violet veining in throat. usa as a ground cover in light shade or (with abundant water) in sun.
+They come in violet, blue, or white; commonly seen form is white with heavy blue-violet veining in throat.
+‘Baby Blue’ has sky blue flowers.
+Plants go dormant at about 30°F (–1°C).
+Use as a groundcover in light shade or (with abundant water) in sun.

+From Europe and Asia.
 Perennial grown as a cool-season annual.
 Spring bloomer to 6–12 in tall and broad; spreads widely by profuse self-sowing.
 Oval, deeply lobed leaves to 1 1/4 in. long.
-Pert, 1–3/4-in., velvety purple-and-yellow or blue-and-yellow flowers are the original wild pansies.
+Pert, 1/2–3/4-in., velvety purple-and-yellow or blue-and-yellow flowers are the original wild pansies.
 Same planting and care as pansy.
 Crosses with closely related small-flowered species have produced forms with flowers in violet, blue, white, yellow, lavender, mauve, apricot, orange, red—with or without markings (“faces”).Viola x wittrockiana